Medicare Coverage for Weight Loss Surgery

 With the obesity rates in the United States rapidly rising, Americans are actively looking for ways to treat this condition that affects 39.6% of us all.

 Of the 39.6%, obesity in women is only just slightly higher than men.
 Morbid obesity is considered weight greater than 100 pounds over what medical practitioners consider ideal and healthy for an individual’s height.

 Additionally, the doctor’s measure a patient’s body mass index (BMI) as a way to evaluate your body fat and also determine if you’re considered overweight.

 They use your weight in pounds and height in inches, squared, and then divided by a specific number to determine what a person’s current BMI is.
 A BMI score of anything greater than 25 is considered overweight.

-Those individuals with an elevated BMI or, “overweight”, are at a higher risk for cardiac disease, diabetes, hypertension (high blood pressure), strokes, cancer, gallbladder disease and in worst case scenario, even death.
+Those individuals with an elevated BMI or, “overweight”, are at a higher risk for cardiac disease, diabetes, hypertension (high blood pressure), strokes, cancer, gallbladder disease and in the worst-case scenario, even death.

 So, what can be done to prevent any major health issues associated with adult obesity?
 Other than diet and exercise, some adults consider bariatric surgery.

 With changing the anatomy of the GI tract, the intestinal hormones that normally produce appetite sensations or hunger, are reversed.

 Once reversed, the individual ends up feeling less hungry and, therefore, takes in fewer calories and they lose weight.